Narayana Upanishad: Chapter 2: Narayana is the one God

-Chapter 2 declares that Narayana is one without a second, eternal god, same as Brahma, Shiva, Shakra, time, the corporal, the uncorporeal, the inner, the outer, this whole universe, what was, and what is to be.
+Chapter 2 declares that Narayana is one without a second, eternal god, same as Brahma, Shiva, Sakra, time, the corporal, the uncorporeal, the inner, the outer, this whole universe, what was, and what is to be.

 Chapter 3, 4, and 5: Narayana Mantra

 Chapters 3 and 4 state that studying the Narayana Upanishad is the path to fearless life, achieving immortality, becoming a part of Brahman.
-The mantra to study, states the text, is "Om Namo Narayanaya", which is of 1-2-5 syllable construct, which when studied delivers one a long life and all material and non-material desires.
+The mantra to study, states the text, is Om Namo Narayanaya, which is of 1-2-5 syllable construct, which when studied delivers one a long life and all material and non-material desires.